 She gave him a forced smile as she crossed the room over to Hiccup's bed.
 She looked about and found a wooden chair, the perfect size for the slender teen.
 She drew it closer and sat down on it, her hands wrapped around her head.

 Her eyes immediately fell on the boy's face.
-The usual frown he wore thoughtfully was instead pulled into a small grimace.
+The usual thoughtful frown he wore was instead pulled into a small grimace.
 Astrid cringed at the sight of streaky red blotches that covered his face.
-The freckles he had were covered with the red stripes.
-He had a large bruise growing just below his ear; the scar he had had for years across his lower right cheek stuck out more on his pale, frail face.
+His freckles were covered with the red stripes.
+A large bruise grew just below his ear; the scar he had had for years across his lower right cheek stuck out more on his pale frail face.
 His breathing was slow, and pained.
 Astrid couldn't help but let a tear form at the sight of him.

 She looked up at Toothless, who was bearing a soft depressed face.
 The scales surrounding his face were shiny, more shiny than usual, and his dragon lips were pulled into a sad frown.

 Turning her gaze back to the boy, Astrid cautiously touched the blanket over his chest.
 His breathing was slight and steady, which reassured her a little bit.
 She smiled.
 She had managed to catch Gobber saying at the dragon's nest, "E'vry bit the boar-headed stubborn Viking ya e'er were!"
 Gobber was right.
 Hiccup was stubborn.

 Lifting her hand, she let it travel to the end of the bed where the blanket met the board.
 Looking up at Toothless, who just licked his lips and actually gave her a slight nod, she cautiously threw back the corner of the blanket, revealing Hiccup's iron leg.